 The planned timeline for software releases was established as follows:

-VTM1.0 will be released by 2018-05-04.
-This version will also include the implementation of BMS configuration in a separate branch.

-JEM7.2 will be released by 2018-05-04.
+VTM2.0 will be released by 2018-08-15.
+This version will include all adoptions necessary for CTC.
+By the same time, also an implementation of BMS2.0 configuration (with only VTM adoptions) will be provided in a separate branch.
+BMS2.1 with BMS-only adoption will be released by 2018-08-31.
+VTM2.1 with non-CTC adoptions will be released later.

 Further versions of VTM may be released for additional bug fixing, as appropriate.

-Tools that are not in TM or BMS will be kept in another separate branch for the current meeting cycle (e.g. may be used in some CEs), by default disabled by macros.

-Timeline of 360lib6.0: 1 week after the release of VTM1.0 (2018-05-11).
+Timeline of 360lib7.0: 1 week after the release of VTM1.0 (2018-08-22).
 Further versions may be released as appropriate for bug fixing.

 Establishment of ad hoc groups